Welcome to the TIS Health Office!

 If students are known with asthma problems, a school nurse will communicate with the parents to decide if they can follow the TIS policy or need to have stricter implications.
 A list of those students who might need special attention will be distributed to the teachers.

-http://aqicn.org/city/tianjin/ (below in screen is a link to a map which you can zoom to the different areas in Tianjin-Zhujiangdao is closest to TIS)
+http://aqicn.org/city/tianjin/ (using the zoom function you can view the AQI of different areas in Tianjin-Zhujiang Dao is closest to TIS)